kiyoakila/Digital-Library-Management-System/README.md

 - SQL

 ## Run Locally
-1 - Install the database locally
+- Install the database locally backend\config
-backend\config
-2 - Open 'frontend/src/config/localhost.js'
+- Open 'frontend/src/config/localhost.js'
-2.1 - Set your custom configs
+  - Set your custom configs
-3 - Open 'backend/config/localhost.js'
+- Open 'backend/config/localhost.js'
-3.1 - Set your custom configs
+  - Set your custom configs
-4 - Go to the 'frontend' folder
+- Go to the 'frontend' folder
-4.1 - Run npm run install
+  - Run `npm run install`
-4.2 - Run npm run start
+  - Run `npm run start`
-5 - Go to the 'backend' folder
+- Go to the 'backend' folder
-5.1 - Run npm run install
+  - Run `npm run install`
-5.2 - Run npm run start
+  - Run `npm run start`
-6 - Create the database tables
+- Create the database tables
-npm run db:reset:localhost
+  - Run `npm run db:reset:localhost`
-This command will DROP ALL THE DATABASE TABLES.
-Make sure you are running it pointing to the correct database.
+(This command will DROP ALL THE DATABASE TABLES.
+Make sure you are running it pointing to the correct database.)
-7 - The app will be available at https://localhost:8080.
+- The app will be available at https://localhost:8080.

 ## Demo
 ### login